How the LVAD Heart Pump Supports Failing Hearts

 RVAD is a Right Ventricular Assistive Device that is implanted on the right side of the heart.
 The right side of the heart pumps blood to the lungs for oxygenation.
 When it becomes inefficient due to some disease or after undergoing a surgical procedure, RVAD is used to assist the heart in pumping blood.
 RVADs are not commonly used as LVADs, but it is one of the life-saving circulatory devices and are used in patients with right-sided heart failure.

 In cases like severe heart failure and ischemic heart disease, both sides of the heart fail to pump blood.
-In such cases, BiVAD or Biventricular Assist Devices are used, which overtake both the right and left sides of the functioning of the heart and pump blood to the lungs for oxygenation and to supply it to the whole body.
+In such cases, BiVAD or Biventricular Assist Devices are used, which overtake both the right and left sides of the functioning of the heart.
+This device pumps blood to the lungs for oxygenation and to supply it to the whole body.
 Patients with terminal heart diseases, who need a heart transplant as a permanent treatment from a donor, can benefit from the device.

 How does the LVAD heart pump support failing hearts?